Baltoli/project-docs/notes/log.md

   work would really need to do that refactoring to use the FSM stuff instead.
   Part of the problem is that it consumes so much memory.
 * Started lit review and to look at counterexample outputs.

+# 10/4/2017

+* Finished adding a hacky counterexample output to the model checker - to be more strictly useful, the internal printing functions I use would have to be improved somewhat.
+* My thought that model generation is the limiting factor is wrong - trace generation is the killer.
+A more efficient approach than computing them all up front would be a good idea.
+* Moved over to checking bounds incrementally - for every length at which it is possible to terminate, generate models and traces then.
+* The general hypothesis is that it can detect failures really, really fast (but you can run it for a long time on successful cases to be sure).
+* Checked the incremental adaptation of the algorithm - still correct on the acq_rel test suite.
+* More opportunities for parallelism arise - why not have a thread pool pick up work from a queue (work here being a depth to check).
+I think that as long as the cache is guarded appropriately in the trace generator, everything *should* be pretty parallelisable.
+* Looking to see how much (if any at larger depths) of an advantage we get from parallelising the model checker aggressively.
+* Seems to be that it does help quite a lot (although more important are the changes to stop early on failure!)
+* Next logical step would be some kind of minimisation / smarter search. i.e. if we see that the model doesn't leave state x when executing a loop, don't go through that loop again?